 A response to the perceived harms of high rates of divorce-allegedly exacerbated by the no-fault divorce regime-is the development of covenant marriage.
 Covenant marriage gained prominence in the 1990s and is a type of marriage designed to protect marriage and decrease divorce rates.
-In a covenant marriage, a couple first engages in premarital counseling that emphasizes the nature and responsibilities of marriage.
+Is In a covenant marriage, a couple first engages in premarital counseling that emphasizes the nature and responsibilities of marriage.
 The couple then makes an addendum, called a declaration of intent, to their marriage license to indicate stricter rules governing their union and their ability to separate.
-A covenant marriage is further restricted to two opposite-sex parties who have contractually agreed to a lifelong partnership, the although this requirement may no longer be valid in the wake of the Obergefell decision.
+A covenant marriage is further restricted to two opposite-sex parties who have contractually agreed to a lifelong partnership, the life although this requirement may no longer be valid in the wake of the Obergefell decision.

-Covenant marriage legislation was part of a nationwide movement led by conservative Christians and proponents of traditional family structures to rewrite or repeal no-fault divorce laws, which they argued increased divorce rates and led to the dissolution of families.
-Louisiana passed the U.S.' first covenant marriage act in 1997.
-Representative Tony Perkins, in his 1997 presentation of the Covenant Marriage Act to the Louisiana House of Representatives, argued that the Act would help mitigate societal problems such as crime and drug use by making the family environment more stable and a better place to raise a child.
-Arizona and Arkansas are the only other states to have passed similar statutes, but a number of states have attempted to introduce covenant marriage
+Covenant marriage legislation was part of a nationwide movement led by conservative Christians and proponents of traditional family structures to rewrite or repeal no-fault divorce laws, which they argued increased divorce rates and led to the dissolution of families.157 Louisiana passed the U.S.' first covenant marriage